BackupTek/teamwork/README.md

 [![Total Downloads](https://img.shields.io/packagist/dt/digitalequation/teamwork.svg?style=flat-square)](https://packagist.org/packages/digitalequation/teamwork)
 [![License](https://img.shields.io/packagist/l/digitalequation/teamwork.svg?style=flat-square)](https://github.com/digitalequation/teamwork/blob/master/LICENSE.md)

 A PHP Laravel wrapper library for Teamwork Desk, Teamwork Help Docs and Teamwork Tickets API's.
+This package was built for our internal projects and may not be the right one for you but you are free to use it if you like.
 ## Installation

 You can install the package via composer: